Protect Yourself Against Skin Cancer

 Here are some tips to reduce your risk of skin cancer and melanoma:

 4) Check your skin.
 Use the ABCDE’s to check your skin.
-You can notice some changes in your skin but also have a doctor do a full body skin check.
+You may notice some changes in your skin, but also have a doctor do a full body skin check.
 It is possible to get skin cancer in places that are not exposed to the sun.
 While dark skinned people have lower tendencies of skin cancer, melanoma is still a threat.
-No matter your skin type, please get checked regularly.
-One tip for those who paint their toenails- remove your toenail polish at least once a month to make sure you do not have skin cancer beneath your nails.
+No matter your skin type, please get checked annually.
+One tip for those who paint their toenails - remove your toenail polish at least once a month to make sure you do not have skin cancer beneath your nails.

 Nutritional Tips to Help Protect Against Skin Cancer and Melanoma:

 1) Get your daily dose of carotenoids.
-Carotenoids are a group of fat soluble nutrients that are responsible for the colors in fruits and veggies such as carrots, sweet potatoes, tomatoes and other deep green, yellow, orange and red produce.
+Carotenoids are a group of fat soluble nutrients that are responsible for the colors in fruits and veggies such as carrots, sweet potatoes, bell peppers, broccoli, mangoes, tomatoes and other deep green, yellow, orange and red produce.
 Your daily dose of carotenoids can protect you from UV light exposure and protect against melanoma.

 2) Reduce your alcohol consumption.
 Many studies have shown that people who drink two or more alcoholic beverages a week have an increased risk of melanoma.

 3) Drink your daily coffee.
 Some studies have shown that each cup of caffeinated coffee reduces our risk of non-melanoma skin cancer by 5%.
 The antioxidants found in coffee could help protect your skin.
 The relationship may also depend on the fact that most people who drink multiple cups of coffee tend to stay indoors more.

 Hopefully these tips will help you protect yourself from skin cancer.
 Remember, skin cancer is a lifestyle disease and these changes can help!
 But, do not just protect yourself, protect friends and family as well!